-Simple scanning of one wooden model from Polhem's mechanical alphabet-using an iPhone and the software Agisoft Photoscan.
+Simple scanning of one wooden model from Polhem's mechanical alphabet-using an iPhone and the software Agisoft Photoscan yet with no post processing.
 The IMG.jpg-markers indicate where photographs were taken.

-We collaborated with the professional Swedish animator Rolf Lindberg who computer-animated some models (rather than scanning them).
+II.
+Computer Animated Models We collaborated with the professional Swedish animator Rolf Lindberg who computer-animated some models (rather than scanning them).